- BlockFi: A Quick Summary

 Based on our research and conversations, BlockFi passes the safety test.
 Well, it’s about as safe as Gemini, its primary custodian.
 Gemini keeps 95% of its assets in cold storage and 5% in hot wallets that are insured by Aon.

-Gemini is a licensed custodian and regulated by the NYDFS, and it recently received SOC2 compliance from Deloitte for their custody solution.
+Gemini is a licensed custodian and regulated by the NYDFS, and it recently received SOC2 compliance from Deloitte for its custody solution.

 What happens to user funds during each of these scenarios?
 How are they protected?